PeterHUistyping/Stanford_CS231n-Deep_Learning-for-Computer_Vision/Doc/Assignment22.md

 h_t = o\odot\tanh(c_t)
 $$

-where $\odot$ is the elementwise product of vectors.
+where $\odot$ is the element-wise product of vectors.